 Within as little a few weeks after the fighting concluded, some Zeiss facilities were back at work.
 The Contessa works at Stuttgart resumed production of Ikonta and Nettar film cameras.
 German military and civilian optics of the period remain among the most sought after “war trophies” taken home by occupying forces.
 To this day many people believe their grandfathers undocumented binoculars were the personal Zeiss field glasses of the famous Wehrmacht Field Marshal Erwin Rommel.
 We cannot count how many German Kriegsmarine tugboat or auxiliary binoculars are out there today being marketed as those employed by sailors of the highly admired U-Boat forces.

 The Soviets ordered the dismantling of many German manufacturing facilities in their zones of occupation, and by 11 October 1945 the dismantling of manufacturing equipment at Carl Zeiss in Jena had commenced.
-By one year later the Soviets had evacuated much of the remaining technical and management staff, and about 92% of the Carl Zeiss Jena manufacturing facilities to the east and well into Russia.
+By about one year later the Soviets had completed packing and evacuating much of the remaining technical and management staff, and about 92% of the Carl Zeiss Jena manufacturing facilities to the east and well into Russia.
 This became the basis for the development there of several optical companies that prosper to this day.
-Other German manufacturing assets were also confiscated under the reparations provisions and these gutted many factories, mostly in the Russian occupied zone.
-At Dresden, the Contax rangefinder camera manufacturing dies, parts and equipment along with some staff were transported to Kiev.
-In part the Russians, and some other allies too, wanted to emasculate Germany and gather whatever reparations they could against a Nazi Germany that had decimated Russias population (if less so than Stalin).
+Other German manufacturing assets were also confiscated under the reparations provisions and these resulted in the gutting of many factories, mostly in the Russian occupied zone.
+At Dresden, the Contax rangefinder camera manufacturing dies, parts, and equipment along with some staff were transported to Kiev.
+In part the Russians, and some other allies too, wanted to emasculate Germany and gather whatever reparations they could against a Nazi Germany that had decimated Russias population (even if less so than Stalin).
 Furthermore, the Russian well founded fear of possible further conflict with the western nations rendered relocating any production capability into a more defensible Soviet province a logical strategic step.

 Resurrection - The Post World War II Zeiss Companies East And West: